The following are the 20 notes to the principal financial statements:

 E. Fund Balance with Treasury and Cash and Other Monetary Assets

-The Fund Balance with Treasury is the unexpended balances of appropriation accounts, trust accounts, and revolving funds.
-It is available to finance authorized commitments relative to goods, services, and benefits.
+Fund Balance with Treasury is an asset of the Department and a liability of the General Fund.
+The amount is the unexpended balances of appropriation accounts, trust accounts, and revolving funds.
+It is available to finance authorized commitments relative to goods, services, and benefits, but it does not represent net assets to the Government as a whole.
 The Department does not maintain cash in commercial bank accounts for the funds reported in the Consolidated Balance Sheet, except for the Emergencies in the Diplomatic and Consular Services and the Foreign Service National Defined Contributions Retirement Fund.
 Treasury processes domestic cash receipts and disbursements on behalf of the Department and the Department’s accounting records are reconciled with those of Treasury on a monthly basis.

 The Department operates two Financial Service Centers located in Bangkok, Thailand and Charleston, South Carolina.
 These provide financial support for the Department and other Federal agencies’ operations overseas.
 The U.S. Disbursing Officer at each Center has the delegated authority to disburse funds on behalf of the Treasury.
 See Notes 2 and 5.